 Lines 3A to 3E. - Enter the number of recipients of service, for each basis of eligibility, who are Medically Needy.

----
+Line 4. - Enter the number of recipients who are qualified Medicare beneficiaries.

+Line 5. - Enter the total number of recipients reported on lines 1-4.

 C. Footnotes. --This space highlights any additional relevant information pertaining to estimated recipient assumptions; e.g., short explanations of large changes in any recipient category.
 Provide comprehensive explanations/analyses of changes on Forms HCFA-25 J (1) and J (2).
 (See §2600.8.)